irrevocablesake/irrevocablesake/README.md

 # Portfolio

 The following list is an overiew of my projects, each item has a **link** to the repository.
-Each repo contains a **README.md** file describing the feature set of the respective project with visuals.
+Each repo contains a **README.md** file describing the feature set of the respective project with visuals ( images / videos ).
 So, don't forget to scroll down and walk yourself through the project.

 The projects themselves span from **Three.js** to **Vulkan** to pure C++, additionally I also invested some time in learning [**OpenGL**](https://github.com/irrevocablesake/openGL)